 Birthplace: Amsterdam, Netherlandssee more on Rose Van Thyn

-Policarpa Salavarrieta, also known as "La Pola," was a Neogranadine seamstress who spied for the Revolutionary Forces during the Spanish Reconquista of the Viceroyalty of New Granada.
+Policarpa Salavarrieta (c.
+26 January 1795 – 14 November 1817), also known as "La Pola," was a Neogranadine seamstress who spied for the Revolutionary Forces during the Spanish Reconquista of the Viceroyalty of New Granada.
 She was captured by Spanish Royalists and ultimately executed for high treason.
+The Day of the Colombian Woman is on "her" day.
 She is now considered a heroine of the independence of Colombia.
 Because her birth certificate was never found, her legal given name is unknown.
 The name Salavarrieta is known only by the names her family and friends used.
-Her father referred to her as Apolonia in his will, which Salvador Contreras, the priest who formalized the testament on 13 December 1802, confirmed.
-She was closest to her brother, Viviano, as she became his ...more
+Her father referred to her as Apolonia in his will, which Salvador Contreras, the priest who formalized the testament on 13 ...more on Wikipedia

 Birthplace: Guaduas, Colombia